lvyl9909/lvyl9909.github.io/_pages/home.md

 social: true
 ---

-I'm a postdoctoral research fellow at Queensland University of Technology (QUT), Australia.
+I am a postdoctoral research fellow at Queensland University of Technology (QUT), Australia.
 I'm interested in discovering knowledge from process execution data to support improved decision-making, especially knowledge about (human) resources, and process automation.